What is fifth disease?

 A note from Cleveland Clinic

 Even though fifth disease can look intimidating with its distinctive red rash, it’s usually a temporary condition that goes away with little treatment.
-However, it’s important to understand that fifth disease can spread easily.
+But it’s important to understand that fifth disease can spread easily.
 If a member of your family has any of the symptoms of the condition, call your healthcare provider.
-You may need to keep your family member away from others for a little while to keep the disease from spreading.
-Unfortunately, it can spread before you have symptoms and can be passed along to others without your knowledge.
-Talk to your provider about the timing of symptoms when your family member is diagnosed.
-Once diagnosed, take the time to get better before going back to daycare, school or other crowded places.
+You may need to keep your family member away from others for a little while to keep the virus from spreading.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy